AER-Lab/dopamine-memory-sulaman-2025/README.md

 ## Software

-All parts sliced (aka rendered) using PrusaSlicer 2.9.2
+All parts were sliced (aka rendered) using PrusaSlicer 2.9.2

 Orient object so that the 5.5mm hooks are faceing the print bed, like so:
 <p>